Inside the Unified Persona System

 This article explores the architecture behind it.

-The Core Model: One Identity, Three Types
+The Core Model: One Identity, Six Types

 Field Purpose

-type human, bot, or agent
+type human, bot, agent, org, place, or project

 name / full_name Display and real-world names